 certs directory, you can individually add certificates to the list of trusted CA certificates.
 The maximum number of trusted CA certificates that may be loaded is 64.

 no version of the certificate command,

-no certificate, removes the CA from the message broker.
+no certificate, removes the CA from the event broker.